 First, your Web server software must be configured to allow CGI scripts.
-On the NCSA server, you need to change the srm.conf file to include http://www.mycompany.com/cgi-bin/myscript.pl will actually execute
+On the NCSA server, you need to change the srm.conf file to include

+'''

 ScriptAlias /cgi-bin/ /usr/local/httpd/server/cgi-bin

+'''

 This indicates to the server where the CGI scripts are located.
-If a user enters "cgibin" in the Uniform Resource Locator (URL), the Web server executes the program specified out of the directory specified, e.g.,
+If a user enters "cgibin" in the Uniform Resource Locator (URL), the Web server executes the program specified out of the directory specified, e.g., will actually execute